Jairotgn/php-starter/README.md

 Extend navigation navbar at `lang.json`.

 ### Routing configuration
-Extend your routes a the `router.php` file.
+Create your your routes in  `routes.php` file.

 ### Custom tags `lang.json`
 Define page title page and meta description in this file.